 Where you do share personal data about someone else with us, you must ensure the individual concerned is aware of the various matters detailed in this policy, as those matters relate to that individual, including our identity, how to contact us, the way in which we collect and use personal data and our personal data disclosure practices, that individual's right to obtain access to the personal data and make complaints about the handling of the personal data, and the consequences if the personal data is not provided.

 The sources from which we obtain your personal data

 We obtain your personal data from the following sources:

-- Directly from you, either in person (at our store or otherwise), via e-mail, our website or by telephone or via handheld personal devices.
+- Directly from you, either in person, via e-mail, our website or by telephone or via handheld personal devices.
 This includes personal data you provide when creating an account with us, requesting marketing, placing orders, entering competitions, promotions or surveys or giving feedback;

 - From someone else, such as analytics providers (e.g. Google Analytics), our provider of customer feedback, advertising networks, search information providers, providers of technical, payment and delivery services, providers of social media platforms (such as Facebook, Twitter and Instagram) (for example where you share our content through social media, for example by liking us on Facebook or following us on Instagram).

 It is important that the personal data we hold about you is accurate and current and we take all reasonable precautions to ensure that this is the case but we do not undertake to check or verify the accuracy of personal data provided by you.
 Please keep us informed if your personal data changes during your relationship with us either by logging onto your account on the website or by contacting us.
 We will not be responsible for any losses arising from any inaccurate, inauthentic, deficient or incomplete personal data that you provide to us.